proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 The document also describes the validation rules, which must be passed in order for the document to be imported, and the current limitations of the acceptances gateway.

-This document should be used in conjunction with the __ImportAcceptances.xsd__ xml schema
+This document should be used in conjunction with the __ImportAcceptances.xsd__ xml schema.

 ## Process Overview